-The Lackawanna College Police Academy offers a variety of continuing education programs for law enforcement, first responders, and public and private safety and security training and civilian safety programs throughout northeast Pennsylvania.
-A sample of some of the programs offered, emergency first aid and CPR certification and recertification, firearms training, law enforcement less lethal training, crisis and incident command, threat assessment and management for business and industry, violence in the workplace and personal safety and self-defense.
-The courses can be customized to meet the needs of any size organization.
+The Lackawanna College Police Academy offers a variety of continuing education programs for law enforcement, first responders, public and private safety, and security training and civilian safety programs throughout northeast Pennsylvania.
+These programs include emergency first aid and CPR certification and recertification, firearms training, law enforcement less lethal training, crisis and incident command, threat assessment and management for business and industry, violence in the workplace and personal safety and self-defense.